cyberfantom2000/NatsMq/README.md

 Please note, there may be typos or errors, for specific examples, look in the examples folder.

 ### Create core client
-For create client you must use static function ```NatsMq::Client::configureAndCreate(int)```.
+For create client you must use static function ```NatsMq::Client::create()```.
 This function return pointer on a client and you must take care about of freeing the memory.
-This function expect thread pool size as a parameter, by default 1.
-This parameter depends on the load and performance of your machine.
+By default, each asynchronous subscriber that is created has its own message delivery thread.
+To set the size of the thread pool for delivering messages, use the static function.
+[More information about thread pool size](http://nats-io.github.io/nats.c/group__library_group.html#gab21e94ce7a7d226611ea2c05914cf19d).
 Most functions throw exceptions when an error occurs, so you must handle them.
 All exceptions inherited from std::runtime_error, they have a "what()" method and a public "status" field that stores error code. when the client is destroyed, it will close the connection to the server.